-I was born a professional athlete, or so I thought, because I made my very first steps chasing a ball.
+I was born to be a professional athlete.
+I made my very first steps chasing a ball.
 Athletics was very important to me as a young child, and I excelled greatly.
 Sports represented a way for me to express myself, and I just enjoyed it so much.

 As I got older, I realized that I wasn’t going to play sports professionally, and so I had to redirect my focus.
-I then opted to go to college, instead of joining the military like my 2 older brothers had done before me.
-Being the youngest of 4 brothers, I always felt like I had to create my own identity so being the only family member to go to college was the best way to exert my independence.
+I then opted for college, instead of joining the military like my 2 older brothers had done before me.
+Being the youngest of 4 brothers, I always felt like I had to create my own identity.
+Being the only family member to graduate from college was the perfect way to express my independence.

-My parents were pretty laid back with me because I always had a good head on my shoulders.
-After graduating from college with a B.A. in English/Journalism, I realized that I didn’t want to be a teacher, or even a writer for that matter.
-So again I had to redirect my focus.
+With a Bachelor of Arts in English/Journalism, I realized that I didn’t want to be a teacher, or even a writer for that matter.
+So again, I had to redirect my focus.
 I had to be completely honest with myself about what I really wanted to do...Three years ago my friend suggested acting as a course of study so I started doing some background work, but I soon quickly discovered that I had a gift as a performer.
 Gradually, I started booking small speaking roles and then things just took off.

-Now, as I move forward in 2014, I plan on joining the union, and I plan on landing more television roles.
+Now, as I move forward into 2015, I plan on joining the union, and I plan on landing more television roles.